kevlabs/barchart/README.md

 # KevLabs' Bar Chart (KLBC)
 KLBC is a web utility for rendering bar charts.
-It is available in either **vanilla JS or JS with jQuery**.
+It is available in either **vanilla JS or JS with jQuery**.\
+This project was completed as stretch work prior to joining Lighthouse Labs' Web Development Bootcamp program.

 ## Table of contents